The long-term impacts of cannabis use

 Click here to learn more about the risks of cannabis use during pregnancy.

 Is it possible to overdose on cannabis?

 It is possible to take too much cannabis and feel sick.
-Heavy cannabis use can cause episodes of vomiting and stomach pain that may require medical attention.
-A common sign of this condition, known as cannabis hyperemesis syndrome, is that hot showers provide temporary relief.
+Using a lot of cannabis can give you episodes of throwing up and intense stomach pain.
+These may be signs of a condition called “cannabis hyperemesis syndrome”.
+Many people who have had this find that hot showers provide some relief.